-- Entered into a loan agreement with Victory Nickel Inc. ("Victory Nickel") to advance up to \$3,000,000 in the "Amended Loan".
-The Amended Loan is secured by Victory Nickel's assets and the bulk of the funds are to be used to finance capital expenditures on its frac sand processing facility in Medicine Hat, Alberta.
-The loan bears interest at 12% per annum and is convertible at Nuinsco's option into a limited participating interest in cash flow from Victory Nickel's frac sand business. - Participated in the rights offering of Victory Nickel for cash to an aggregate of \$1,291,198 under the standby and top-up backstop portions of the Amended Loan combined with the exercise of its rights under the offering.
-This increased Nuinsco's ownership in Victory Nickel to approximately 12.2% on a non-diluted basis.
+- Entered into the Amended Loan with Victory Nickel to advance up to \$3,000,000 to provide financing for the development of a frac sand production and marketing business.
+The Amended Loan is secured by Victory Nickel's assets and the bulk of the funds are to be used to finance capital expenditures on Victory Nickel's frac sand plant in Medicine Hat, Alberta.
+The loan bears interest at 12% per annum and is convertible at Nuinsco's option into a limited participating interest in cash flow from Victory Nickel's frac sand business. - Participated in the rights offering of Victory Nickel for cash to an aggregate of \$1,291,198 under the terms of the Amended Loan combined with the exercise of its pre-existing rights under the offering.
+This increased Nuinsco's ownership in Victory Nickel to 12.24% on a non-diluted basis at that time. - Announced the passing of director, George Archibald, a director of Nuinsco or its direct predecessors since 1970 and co-founder of the predecessor New Insco Mines in 1970. - Announced management and board changes.
+René Galipeau retired as Chief Executive Officer succeeding Bob Wardell as non-executive Chairman of the Board of Directors; Bob Wardell continues as a director of the Company.
+Paul Jones was named CEO and Sean Stokes became Executive Vice-President of Nuinsco.
+Paul Jones was also appointed as a director to the Board.